-The 12th edition of Montreal’s World Press Photo will take place from August 30th to October 1ST, 2017, at the Bonsecours Market (Old Montréal).
+The 13th edition of Montreal’s World Press Photo will take place from August 29th to september 30th, 2018, at the Bonsecours Market (Old Montréal). more details to come.

 The event will showcase the photography from the winners of the most prestigious professional competition in the world.
 In 2016, 5000 photographers from 125 countries submitted a total of 80 000 images.